Samantha Strauss: Screenwriting career

 Samantha Strauss is the co-creator and head writer of the 65-part ABC teen drama series Dance Academy.
 In 2011 the series won the Australian Logie for Most Outstanding Children's Drama and was nominated for an International Emmy Award in the Children and Young People category.

 On 22 September 2020, See-Saw Films launched production company Picking Scabs jointly with Strauss.

 She created the 2020 Showcase and Sky Atlantic series The End about three generations of family trying their best to navigate how to live meaningfully and die with dignity.
 The inspiration for the show came from Strauss's experience watching her grandmother go through life changes after moving into a retirement village she thought she would hate.

 She was a writer on the 2021 Hulu series Nine Perfect Strangers, based on the novel by Australian writer Liane Moriarty.

 Strauss created the Logie award winning 2025 Netflix series Apple Cider Vinegar about the convicted scammer and health influencer Belle Gibson.
+She was shortlisted for Betty Roland Prize for Scriptwriting, NSW Premier's Literary Awards, for episode 1.

 Strauss adapted Liane Moriarty's novel The Last Anniversary for Binge which premiered in 2025.